Program Objectives and Outcomes

 Listed below are the BET program educational objectives.
 These are broad statements that describe the career and professional accomplishments; preparing BET graduates to achieve during the first few years of employment in the medical device service industry following graduation.

-Have an awareness, understanding and application of applicable codes, standards, regulations, and quality improvement plans regarding medical equipment support.
+- Have an awareness, understanding, and application of applicable standards, regulations, and quality improvement plans regarding medical equipment support.

-Communicate effectively with fellow technicians, clinical professionals and other healthcare related professionals by functioning effectively on committees, teams, and by working independently.
+- Communicate effectively with co-workers, clinical professionals, and other healthcare related professionals by functioning effectively on committees and by independent work.